“No longer the newest, when it comes to 360 cameras, the Rylo is still the best.”

 Occasionally, we get to test a product with the potential to transform the consumer landscape, to get us to start thinking about something in an entirely new way.
 The first 360-degree video cameras tried very hard to do this, but they ended up being little more than gimmicks (arguably, many still are today).
 Even as cameras like the Samsung Gear 360 have taken the format further by improving quality and features, immersive video still feels a bit like a party trick.
 GoPro’s new Fusion looked to change this, but the $600 360-degree action cam isn’t really meant for broad consumer applications.

-Enter Rylo, a startup founded in part by the man responsible for Instagram’s impressive Hyperlapse video stabilization.
-It may be the first company to truly bring 360 into the mainstream with the eponymous Rylo camera ($499).
-It uses spherical video capture not to output a virtual reality experience, but rather to create more interesting fixed-frame videos — that is, standard rectangular content.
+When Rylo entered the immersive video scene over a year ago, it was yet another startup looking to capitalize on the 360 trend.
+But cofounded by the person responsible for Instagram’s impressive Hyperlapse video stabilization, the company had knowledge and insight that would help its eponymous Rylo camera stand out from the crowd of mundane, copycat 360 cams.
+It may be the first immersive video camera to truly bring 360 to the mainstream, by using spherical video not to output a virtual reality experience, but rather to create more interesting fixed-frame videos — that is, standard rectangular content.

 The non-360 360 camera